 Terek sandpiper - a migrant from Finland and Northern Siberia with a distinctive up-turned bill.
 Seen on occasion at various parts of Australian coastline and even inland but one I have always missed.
 Fairly scarce worldwide - here is a YouTube from Hungary.
 Again spotted on The Esplanade mudflats.

 Lesser crested tern - is probably sedentary to Australia though elsewhere is nomadic.
 Very orange bill.
-Here is YouTube of it with other species.
+Here is a YouTube of it with other species.
 A bit scarce onshore - I saw this on a sandspit near a crocodile-infested estuary near Mossman with Silver gulls, Pied oystercatchers and a few Godwits.

 White-throated honeyeater - I'll bet I've seen this before but confused it with White-naped which has the slightest black chin and, in eastern Australia, a red-eye crescent.
 I saw several instances of this in woodlands a bit inland from Mount Molloy with at least 5 other species of honeyeater and with both a male and female Cicadabird.
 I had not seen a female Cicadabird before.